kidinamoto01/deployment/docker_compose/readme.md

 ## 2) To install Multiverse Demo on X Servers

-1. Go to Each Amazon EC2 Instance or Digital Ocean Bucket with Docker Installed
+1. For each Amazon EC2 Instance or Digital Ocean Bucket, make sure you have Docker & Docker-Compose Installed

-2. Copy Docker-compose.yml into your servers ( curl -o docker-compose.yaml https://raw.githubusercontent.com/multiverseHQ/deployment/master/docker_files/docker-compose.yaml )
+2. Copy Docker-compose.yml into your servers: curl -o docker-compose.yaml https://raw.githubusercontent.com/multiverseHQ/deployment/master/docker_files/docker-compose.yaml

 3. Edit the line with IP_address of your servers.